wireservice/csvkit/docs/common_arguments.rst

                         numbering.
   -V, --version         Display version information and exit.

-These arguments may be used to override csvkit's default "smart" parsing of CSV files.
-This is frequently necessary if the input file uses a particularly unusual style of quoting or is an encoding that is not compatible with utf-8.
-Not every command is supported by every tool, but the majority of them are.
+These arguments can be used to override csvkit's default "smart" parsing of CSV files.
+This may be necessary, for example, if the input file uses a particularly unusual quoting style or has an encoding that is incompatible with UTF-8.

-For example, to disable CSV sniffing, set :code:`--snifflimit 0` and then set the :code:`--delimiter` and :code:`--quotechar` options yourself.
+For example, to disable CSV sniffing, set :code:`--snifflimit 0` and then, if necessary, set the :code:`--delimiter` and :code:`--quotechar` options yourself.
 To disable type inference, add the :code:`--no-inference` flag.

-Note that the output of csvkit's tools is always formatted with "default" formatting options.
-This means that when executing multiple csvkit commands (either with a pipe or via intermediary files) it is only ever necessary to specify formatting arguments the first time.
-(And doing so for subsequent commands will likely cause them to fail.)
+The output of csvkit's tools is always formatted with "default" formatting options.
+This means that when executing multiple csvkit commands (either with a pipe or through intermediary files) it is only ever necessary to specify these arguments the first time (and doing so for subsequent commands will likely cause them to fail).

 See the documentation of :doc:`/scripts/csvclean` for a description of the default formatting options.